-A LAFPA consists of a pair of electrodes, one attached to ground and the other to a voltage source capable of generating high voltage on the order of several kV.
+A LAFPA consists of a pair of electrodes: one attached to ground and the other to a power supply capable of generating high voltage on the order of several kilovolts.
 An electrically insulating and temperature-resistant annular extension is mounted on the nozzle exit.
-The 8 LAFPAs used in the current work are distributed uniformly around the nozzle extension perimeter approximately 1 mm upstream of the exit (Figure 1).
-The distance between the two electrodes in a LAFPA is normally 3 to 4 mm, center-to-center.
-When the voltage across a pair of electrodes is ramped up to the breakdown voltage (which is several kV and depends on the distance between the electrodes, the air flow properties, and the frequency of operation) the air between the electrodes breaks down and an electric arc is generated.
-Right after the breakdown, the voltage across the electrodes drops to a few hundred volts and remains at that level until the voltage source is disconnected.
-The frequency and the duty cycle (the percentage of the period of forcing that the electrodes remain connected to the voltage source) of each actuator are controlled independently by a computer through a PCI board.
-The frequency and duty cycle can be changed from near zero to 200 kHz and from approximately 3 to 50%, respectively.
-With the 8 actuators, simple azimuthal modes (m) from 0 to 3 and mixed modes $\pm 1, \pm 2$, and ± 4 can be excited by controlling the firing order of the actuators, as briefly explained below.
-The concept and earlier development of LAFPAs can be found in Samimy et al. [48], and the latest development and characterizations are given in Utkin et al. [47] and Samimy et al. [6].
+The eight LAFPAs used in the current work are distributed uniformly around the nozzle extension perimeter approximately 1 mm upstream of the exit (Fig. 1).
+The distance between the two electrodes in a LAFPA is normally 3 to 4 mm, center to center.
+When the voltage across a pair of electrodes is ramped up to the breakdown voltage (which is several kilovolts and depends on the distance between the electrodes, the air flow properties, and the frequency of operation), the air between the electrodes breaks down and an electric arc is generated.
+Right after the breakdown, the voltage across the electrodes drops to a few 100 volts and remains at that level until the voltage source is disconnected.
+The frequency and the duty cycle (the percentage of the time that the electrodes remain connected to the power supply relative to the forcing period) of each actuator are controlled independently by a dedicated computer.
+The frequency can be changed from near 0 to 200 kHz.
+With the eight actuators, simple azimuthal modes (m) from 0 to 3 and mixed modes $\pm 1, \pm 2$, and ± 4 can be excited by controlling the firing order of the actuators, as briefly explained below.
+The concept and earlier development of LAFPAs can be found in work by Samimy et al. [48], and the latest development and characterizations are given by Utkin et al. [47] and Samimy et al. [6].

-Figure 1: Schematic of the eight LAFPAs distributed azimuthally just upstream of the nozzle extension exit.
+Fig. 1 Schematic of the LAFPA circuit with the eight LAFPAs distributed azimuthally just upstream of the nozzle extension exit (HV denotes high voltage, and DAC denotes digital-to-analog card).

-In controlling a jet using acoustic drivers, the input signal to the driver is sinusoidal with an amplitude of $A = A_0 \sin(2\pi f_F t - m\phi)$ for simple azimuthal modes, where f_F is the forcing frequency, m is the azimuthal mode, and φ is the azimuthal location of the actuator.
-In the plasma actuator, the input signal is a rectangular on/off pulse.
+In controlling a jet using acoustic drivers, the input signal is $A = A_0 \sin(2\pi f_F t - m\psi)$ for simple azimuthal modes, where A_0 is the amplitude, t is time, and ψ is the azimuthal location of the actuator.
+In the plasma actuator, the input signal is a rectangular on/ off pulse.
 It is relatively simple to visualize the input signal.
-The azimuthal distance between two adjacent actuators is $\pi/4$, as shown in Figure 1.
-The phase between two actuators fired successively is determined by $\phi = 2m\pi/N$, where m is the azimuthal mode (varies from 0 to 3 with 8 LAFPAs) and N is the number of actuators used, which is 8 in the current work.
-Therefore, $\phi = 0$ for m = 0 mode and all the actuators are operated in phase (at the same time); $\phi = \pi/4$ for m = 1 mode and the actuators are operated in sequence, starting with actuator 1 and ending with actuator 8 over one period of forcing; $\phi = \pi/2$ for m = 2 mode and the actuators 1&5, 2&6, 3&7, and 4&8 are grouped together and operated in successive order and $\pi/2$ out-of-phase; $\phi = 3\pi/8$ for m = 3 mode and the order of actuators operation is 1, 4, 7, 2, 5, 8, 3, and 6.
-For the mixed mode $m = \pm 1$, the top 3 actuators (8,1,2) and bottom 3 actuators (4,5,6) are operated 180° out of phase and actuators 3 and 7 are inactive.
+The azimuthal angle between two adjacent actuators is $\pi/4$, as shown in Fig. 1.
+The azimuthal angle between two actuators fired successively is determined by $\phi = 2m\pi/N$, where N is the number of actuators used (eight in the current work).
+Therefore, for example, $\phi = 0$ for m = 0 mode and all the actuators are operated in phase (at the same time), and $\phi = 3\pi/4$ for m = 3 mode and the order of actuators operation is 1, 4, 7, 2, 5, 8, 3, 6.
+For the mixed mode $m = \pm 1$, the top three actuators (8, 1, 2) and bottom three actuators (4, 5, 6) are operated 180° out of phase, and actuators 3 and 7 are inactive.

-The duty cycle of the actuators can be varied from approximately 3% to 50%.
+The duty cycle of the actuators can be varied from approximately 3 to 50%.
 At the lower end, there may not be sufficient time for breakdown and the actuators could misfire.
 At the higher end, the resistors in the circuit, used to limit the current, heat up too much and the cooling capacity of the system is not sufficient to handle the heat load.
 The duty cycle has a significant influence on the effectiveness of control.
 The optimum duty cycle is found to be the minimum duty cycle just sufficient to produce complete air breakdown between the electrodes [49].